[P-Nats Media] Potomac Nationals Game Notes vs Wilmington

 INTERNATIONAL FLARE...
 The P-Nats are proud to boast 10 international players to begin the season, including an all Dominican-born pitching rotation.
 RHP Luis Reyes (Sabana Grande de Palenque, DR), RHP Joan Baez (San Cristobal, DR), LHP Hector Silvestre (San Pedro De Macoris, DR) and RHP Jefry Rodriguez (Haina, DR) begin the season as the starting rotation for Potomac.
 Other foreign-born players include RHP Wirkin Estevez (Santo Domingo, DR), 3B Kelvin Gutierrez (Pimentel, DR), 2B Bryan Mejia (Bani, DR), INF Edwin Lora (Santo Domingo, DR), OF Telmito Agustin (Carlotte Amalie, Virgin Islands), and OF Victor Robles (Santo Domingo Este, DR).
 All international players have signed since 2010 when Washington revamped their international scouting and signings.
 Estevez's signing in 2010 makes him a pioneer for the Nationals Dominican Academy that has now created an influx of Major League talent from the Dominican Republic.
 The 2013 international free agent class is the most highly touted on this roster.
 Robles (#1), Gutierrez (#16), and Agustin (#28) were all signed in 2013 and make up 3/5 of the Baseball America top prospects for the Nationals that begin the season in Woodbridge.

-Combined, all five players are batting .317 (39-123) through the first six games including 7 more hits yesterday.

-They have scored a combined 23 runs, driven in 13 RBI, smacked 14 XBH incl.
-3 HR, and collected 61 bases.
+#FOLKLORA...
+SS Edwin Lora has been dialed in at the plate over the first seven games of the season.
+Despite going 0-4 at the plate last night, the P-Nats shortstop is third in the league in batting average, hitting at a .400 mark (12-30) with a .486 OBP and a 1.052 OPS.
+Lora is third in the Carolina League in OBP.
+Lora has five multi-hit games for Potomac in the first eight games of the season.

 GUSHUE IN...
-Taylor Gushue had a huge series against Frederick.
-The University of Florida product went 4-9 (.444) in two games with two home runs (including a GS on 4/10) and 8 RBIs.
-Those numbers place him at the top of the league in home runs with teammate Ian Sagdal and second in the Carolina League in RBIs (One behind Jairo Beras of Down East).
+Taylor Gushue continued his hot hitting last night after a monster series against Frederick.
+The switch- hitting catcher knocked his third homer of the season over the right-field wall to give the P-Nats a lead they would not relinquish.
+Against Frederick, the University of Florida product went 4-9 (.444) in two games with two home runs (including a GS on 4/10) and 8 RBIs.
+His three home runs and 9 RBIs place him at the top of the league in home runs, RBIs and SLG.
 This is the 23-year olds first year in the Nationals organization.

+DON'T TRIPP...
+Tripp Keister is four wins away from sole possession of second place for most wins as a Potomac Manager.
+Keister currently has 221 and sits in third.
+Second place currently belongs to Johnny Lippon at 224.
+Joe Cunningham is the all-time leader in wins for Potomac with 313 wins for The Red, White, and Blue. ----1982, 1989, 2008, 2010, 2014 CAROLINA LEAGUE CHAMPIONS---

 2017 P-Nats by t he Numbers